 For the same reason as above, turn off the stereo, especially a high-powered one, along with all other electrical devices, such as charging phones.
 The fuel savings may be small, but: "It could be the difference between pushing the car two blocks and coasting up to the pump," Calkins said.

-Keep your windows rolled up to reduce wind resistance.
+Keep your windows rolled up to reduce wind resistance on your vehicle.
 We know, we know, but yes: You have to turn off the air conditioner and keep the windows rolled up.
 You should've thought of that before your tank got low.

 OK, it's unlikely you'll have the choice, but if your navigation app finds two nearby gas stations and one is downhill, pick that one.
 It takes less gas to coast downhill than to climb a grade.
 What you shouldn't do is shift into Neutral when coasting.
 There was a time when this made a little bit of sense, but today's cars are designed to turn off their fuel injectors and save gas while coasting, even though the car's inertia keeps the engine turning.
 Putting the transmission in Neutral is actually more wasteful, because it requires gas to keep the engine running so you don't lose power steering and brakes.